Crooke Preceptory

 Crooke Preceptory is a ruined church, traditionally associated with the Knights Templar and the Knights Hospitaller, in County Waterford, Ireland.
 It is located in the townland of Crooke and the present day parish of Killea Crooke and Faithlegg.
-The church is associated with the nearby (13th century) Crook Castle tower house.
+The church is associated with the nearby 13th-century Crook Castle tower house.

 History

 Crooke Preceptory was founded sometime before 1180.
 Together with nearby Crooke Castle, the site passed to the Knights Hospitallers of Killure in 1327.
-It was seized at the time of destruction of the monasteries in 1541, and its possessions were reduced to 120 acres.
+It was seized at the time of the suppression of the monasteries in 1541, and its possessions were reduced to 120 acres.
 It is thought to have become a parish church of Crooke, with records describing the church as being "in good repair" as of 1613.